* China exports rise 3.5% y/y vs forecast -15.7%

 It will sell $96 billion next week alone and a surprising amount of that will be at longer tenors, which in turn pushed up long-term yields and steepened the curve.

-Yields on 30-year bonds jumped 7 basis points to 1.40%, the largest daily increase since mid-March, while rise in Italy’s yields to over 2% reflected worries caused by a German court ruling this week targeting the European Central Bank’s bond purchase programme.
+Yields on 30-year Treasuries steadied after jumping 7 basis points to 1.40%, the largest daily increase since mid-March.
+The early rise in Italy’s yields to over 2% reflected worries caused by a German court ruling this week targeting the European Central Bank’s bond purchase programme.

-The rise in U.S. yields gave a lift to the U.S. dollar on most currencies and its index firmed to 100.192.
+The rise in U.S. yields gave a lift to the U.S. dollar over most currencies and its index gained to 100.200.
 The euro drooped below $1.08, hurt too by a gloomy economic outlook from the European Commission.

-Indeed, the single currency sank to its lowest against the Japanese yen since late 2016 at 114.40, and even the dollar touched a seven-week trough at 105.98 yen.
+The single currency sank to its lowest against the Japanese yen since late 2016 at 114.40, and even the dollar touched a seven-week trough at 105.98 yen before bouncing to 106.55 yen in Europe.

 “There’s a lot to like about the yen these days,” said Deutsche Bank’s global head of G10 FX Alan Ruskin.